iaifi/iaifi.github.io/internal-events.md

 ## Upcoming Internal Discussion Seminars
 These talks are only open to IAIFI members and affiliates.
 Access to the Zoom information and recordings can be found on the IAIFI internal website (contact [iaifi-management@mit.edu](mailto:iaifi-management@mit.edu) if you have trouble logging in).

-* **Siddharth Mishra-Sharma, IAIFI Fellow**
-    * **Friday, April 22, 2022 4:00-5:00pm**
-    * *Flows for inference and interpretability: a Galactic Center Excess case study*
-    * Abstract: The source of the so-called Galactic Center Excess (GCE)---an excess of gamma-rays observed from the central regions of the Milky Way---remains an open question.
-Disentangling the various possibilities, such as annihilating dark matter and astrophysical point sources, is a challenging modeling and inference task.
-I will describe some recent attempts at making progress in this direction by leveraging neural simulation-based inference techniques.
-Time permitting, I will describe some ongoing work using generative modeling as a test of robustness of neural network-based inference methods in the context of the GCE.

-*Note: The April 22 seminar will be hybrid at the Harvard Science Center and will begin at a later than usual time.*

 * **Carlos Argüelles-Delgado, Assistant Professor, Physics, Harvard**
     * **Friday, May 6, 2022 2:00-3:00pm**
     * *Details to come*